 Where to recycle everything in Chicago.
 Here’s how to get rid of all the packaging and detritus from the holidays.
-Here’s a great Cheat Sheet I found and thought I’d share.
+Here’s a Cheat Sheet I found and thought I’d share (it’s a .pdf).
 Good luck.

 This is also helpful if you’re new to the area, having a big clear out or are thinking about stepping up your recycling game.
 Test your knowledge of Chicago recycling rules here.